Who we are

 Our Community's offerings include:

 - Institute of Community Directors Australia - the best-practice governance network for the members of Australian not-for-profit boards, committees and councils, and the senior staff who work alongside them

 - providing ideas and advice for community leaders

 - FundingCentre.com.au - the best place to go to get information on grants and fundraising in Australia

 - Communities in Control: Australia's most inspiring annual community sector gathering: thought leadership for the not-for-profit sector

-- SmartyGrants - software and data science for revolutionary grantmakers
+- SmartyGrants - software, data science and grantmaking intelligence for revolutionary grantmakers

 - The Innovation Lab - the engine room for sharing ideas and mobilising data to drive social change